Carrieton

 Carrieton is a small town situated in the Flinders Ranges of South Australia.
 It is located between the towns of Orroroo to the south and Cradock to the north.

-Originally opened in 1877 as Yanyarrie Whim, (Yanyarrie is in the local indigenous dialect "eagle feathers") with the construction of a post office, the settlement was renamed in 1888 as Carrieton, after the daughter of Governor Jervois, Lucy Caroline.
+Originally opened in 1877 as Yanyarrie Whim, (Yanyarrie in the local indigenous dialect is the word for "eagle feathers") with the construction of a post office, the settlement was renamed in 1888 as Carrieton, after the daughter of Governor Jervois, Lucy Caroline.

 Railways

 The town was on the Peterborough–Quorn railway line which opened in December 1881, served by a Class 1 station.
 A large goods shed and fettler's cottage were also constructed.

 Passenger services were discontinued during 1969, when the South Australian Railways withdrew the railcar service.

 Declining rail traffic saw the gradual withdrawal of services on the railway, with the last station master being withdrawn on 1 July 1971.
-The railway was closed in 1981, and removed during 1986.
+The railway was closed in 1981 and removed in 1986.

 Colonial history

 Carrieton acquired a school (1882), a police station (1884), St Raphael's Roman Catholic Church (the large presbytery was built in 1889), a small Methodist Church (1882), an Anglican Church (1888) and the railway station, built in 1885 at a cost of £1,500.